cdapio/tephra/README.rst

     context.abort();
   }

 #.
-First a new transaction is started using ``TransactionContext.start()``.
+First, a new transaction is started using ``TransactionContext.start()``.
 #.
-Next any data operations are performed within the context of the transaction.
+Next, any data operations are performed within the context of the transaction.
 #.
-After data operations are complete ``TransactionContext.finish()`` is called to commit the
+After data operations are complete, ``TransactionContext.finish()`` is called to commit the
    transaction.
 #.
 If an exception occurs, ``TransactionContext.abort()`` can be called to rollback the
    transaction.